find your perfect LLM program

 International trade is currently turning more often to international arbitration to resolve the ever–increasing cases of cross-border investment and commercial disputes.
-A course in LLM in Arbitration examines in detail the process through which the parties in conflict sort out their dispute with the legal assistance of an impartial arbitrator who is appointed through either statutory provision or through mutual consent.
+An LLM program in Arbitration examines in detail the process through which the parties in conflict sort out their dispute with the legal assistance of an impartial arbitrator who is appointed through either statutory provision or through mutual consent.

 Skills in arbitration will be called into action towards trying and solving any such industrial disputes.

-Courses in arbitration are mostly ‘taught’ courses, typically lasting 1-year full-time program or alternatively 2-year part-time program that culminates in a written dissertation.
+So, what is an LLM in Arbitration?
+Courses in arbitration are mostly ‘taught’ courses, typically lasting one year full-time program or alternatively two years part time culminating in a written dissertation.
 Often, the courses have an international component to them.

 The LLM in Arbitration combines broad interdisciplinary training, solid theoretical grounding and opportunities for skills development and individual study.
 It is suitable for professionals and legal practitioners who want to get to more legal practical skills and specialised legal knowledge to work in a broader legal environment.